Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions

 \subsection{Subchallenge 6c: Multimodal Learning Process}

 Finally, there is a need to characterize the learning and optimization challenges involved when learning from heterogeneous data.
-This section covers recent work in (1) \textit{generalization} to many modalities and tasks, (2) the \textit{optimization} challenges in multimodal learning for more balanced training, and (3) balancing the \textit{tradeoffs} between performance, robustness, and complexity in real-world deployment of multimodal models (Figure~\ref{fig:quant3}).
+This section covers recent work in (1) \textit{generalization} across modalities and tasks, (2) better \textit{optimization} for balanced and efficient training, and (3) balancing the \textit{tradeoffs} between performance, robustness, and complexity in real-world deployment (Figure~\cref{fig:quant3}).

-\textbf{Generalization}: Current multimodal research has led to impressive advances in benchmarking and modeling for the language, vision, and audio modalities~\cite{agrawal2017vqa,liang2018computational,lin2014microsoft,ramesh2021zero} in domains such affective computing~\cite{gkoumas2021makes,picard2000affective,PORIA201798}, question answering~\cite{agrawal2017vqa,bisk2020piqa,zellers2019vcr}, and multimedia~\cite{1667983,Park:2014:CAP:2663204.2663260,plummer2015flickr30k}.
-However, with advances in sensing technologies, many real-world platforms such as cellphones~\cite{liang2021learning}, smart devices~\cite{hamisu2011accessible}, self-driving cars~\cite{yeong2021sensor}, healthcare technologies~\citep{MIMIC}, and robots~\cite{belpaeme2018social,kim2013social} now integrate a much larger number of sensors beyond the prototypical language, visual, and acoustic modalities.
-These new modalities of interest include time-series, tabular, graph, and sensor data especially prevalent in healthcare~\cite{MIMIC} and robotics applications~\cite{lee2019making}.
-A large number of diverse modalities creates challenges in representing, scaling, and evaluating multimodal representation learning.
-For example, the healthcare domain typically collects tabular data and high-frequency sensors~\citep{MIMIC}, and it remains an open question how to best encode tabular data~\cite{shwartz2022tabular} while ensuring their integration with high-frequency sensors.
-As a result, there is a demand for progress in the core challenge of generalization in multimodal learning.
-Recent work has studied algorithms to achieve generalization with labeled modality pairs for the same task~\cite{cho2021vlt5,li2019visualbert,lu2019vilbert,pham2019found,Su2020VLBERT}, with unlabeled modality pairs across different tasks~\cite{liang2021cross}, and in non-parallel scenarios, where we are presented with many modalities, but each task is defined only over a small subset of them~\cite{liang2022highmmt,lu2021pretrained,reed2022generalist}.
+\textbf{Generalization}: With advances in sensing technologies, many real-world platforms such as cellphones, smart devices, self-driving cars, healthcare technologies, and robots now integrate a much larger number of sensors beyond the prototypical text, video, and audio modalities~\cite{huang2019multimodal}.
+Recent work has studied generalization across paired modality inputs~\citep{liang2021cross,radford2021learning} and in unpaired scenarios where each task is defined over only a small subset of all modalities~\cite{liang2022highmmt,lu2021pretrained,reed2022generalist}.